jorinvo/me/content/post/internship-in-bangkok.md

 A little bit more pricey restaurants are also affordable.
 Because of this, you won't find yourself cooking much anymore.
 Only if you plan to go out (and drink) a lot you have to expect to spend at least as much as in Germany.

-Also, since there are many nice places close by, you might spend a bit for traveling.
+Also, since there are many nice places close to Bangkok, you might spend a bit for traveling.

 Just keep in mind that the compensation for your work might also be quite low as an intern, if you get anything.
-But that's understandable in a country where a big part of the population earns less than 8 euros for a 10 hours day of working.
+But that's understandable in a country where a big part of the population earns less than 8 euros for a 10-hour day of working.
 A junior software developer here is lucky if she gets a thousand euros in a month which is already considered a lot compared to other fields (which also require a university degree).

 I still had some savings left and I didn't need more than 600 euros in a month to live a comfortable life.

-The biggest obstacle for my internship was the extension of my initial three months visa.
+The biggest obstacle for my internship was the extension of my initial three-month visa.

 Luckily I had help from my company.
 But dealing with Thai bureaucracy was not really a pleasant experience.